-The Trustees met for an Extraordinary Meeting on 24th May 2021, and for the Annual General Meeting on 25th June 2021.
-Both these meetings were virtual meetings, held via zoom, because of the Covid-19 pandemic and restrictions on movement and meetings.
+The Trustees met for the Annual General Meeting on 25th June 2022, which was held via zoom.
 The AGM was attended by seven of our eight Trustees.
 Dr Olak Jirel, who lives in Nepal, was unable to attend due to the time difference between the UK and Nepal.
-The meetings provided a good opportunity to discuss the ongoing work of the Trust, receive updated information on our current financial situation, hear news from the hospitals supported by the Trust, and discuss recent news from Nepal, especially with regard to the Covid-19 pandemic.
+The meeting provided a good opportunity to discuss the ongoing work of the Trust, receive updated information on our current financial situation, hear news from the hospitals supported by the Trust, and discuss recent news from Nepal.